takobell1988/jfrog/README.txt

 ### USFULE COMMANDS ###

-You can check the logs of each microservice by running:
+cheking the logs of each microservice can be done by running:

 kubectl logs -f <pod-name>